rokett/rokett.github.io/content/post/IE-compatibility-modes.md

 Well there are a number of ways.

 ### Edit the web.config file
-Well this is for IIS only but the same principle holds true for other web servers.
+This is for IIS only but the same principle holds true for other web servers.
 The idea is to add a header to the outgoing response, ensuring that the page is displayed in the latest version that the IE client supports.

 For the most part, if you have access to the web server, you should do this.
-It's guaranteed to work in all situations.
+It's guaranteed to work in all situations (maybe - I'm sure there's some odd edgecase out there somewhere).

 ```
 <system.webServer>